christofolo/christofolo.github.io/musictheory.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/qpQ6c0NotCY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 There are still several note names for you to learn.
+If the note name repeats every 12 frets, that means there are 12 notes in total.

-However, we need to next discuss The Major Scale first.
+Before we get into those note names, we need to next discuss The Major Scale first.
+It will reveal why we only use 7 letters of the alphabet instead of 12.

 Practice Exercises: